nicklockwood/FXForms/README.md

 Displaying a form (basic)
 ----------------------------

-To display your form in a view controller, you have two options: FXForms provides a UIViewController subclass called FXFormViewController that is designed to make getting started as simple as possible.
-To set up FXFormViewController, just create it as normal and set your foam as follows:
+To display your form in a view controller, you have two options: `FXForms` provides a `UIViewController` subclass called `FXFormViewController` that is designed to make getting started as simple as possible.
+To set up `FXFormViewController`, just create it as normal and set your foam as follows:

 ```objc
 FXFormViewController *controller = [[FXFormViewController alloc] init];
 controller.formController.form = [[MyForm alloc] init];
 ```

-You can then display the form controller just as you would do any ordinary view controller.
-FXFormViewController contains a UITableView, which it will create automatically as needed.
-If you prefer however, you can assign your own UITableView to the tableView property and use that instead.
-You can even initialize the  FXFormViewController with a nib file that creates the tableView.
+You can then display the form controller just as you would do any ordinary view controller. `FXFormViewController` contains a `UITableView`, which it will create automatically as needed.
+If you prefer however, you can assign your own `UITableView` to the `tableView` property and use that instead.
+You can even initialize the `FXFormViewController` with a nib file that creates the tableView.

-It is a good idea to place the FXFormViewController inside a UINavigationController.
+It is a good idea to place the `FXFormViewController` inside a `UINavigationController`.
 This is not mandatory, but if the form contains subforms, these will be pushed onto its navigationController, and if that does not exist, the forms will not be displayed.

-Like UITableViewController, FXFormViewController will normally assign the tableView as the main view of the controller.
-Unlike UITableViewController, it doesn't *have* to be - you can make your tableView a subview of your main view if you prefer.
+Like `UITableViewController`, `FXFormViewController` will normally assign the tableView as the main view of the controller.
+Unlike `UITableViewController`, it doesn't *have* to be - you can make your tableView a subview of your main view if you prefer.

-Like UITableViewController, FXFormViewController implements the UITableViewDelegate protocol, so if you subclass it, you can override the UITableViewDelegate and UIScrollViewDelegate methods to implement custom behaviors.
-FXFormViewController is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of FXFormController.
-The formController acts as the tableView's delegate and dataSource, and proxies the UITableViewDelegate methods back to the FXFormViewController via the FXFormControllerDelegate protocol.
+Like `UITableViewController`, `FXFormViewController` implements the `UITableViewDelegate` protocol, so if you subclass it, you can override the `UITableViewDelegate` and `UIScrollViewDelegate` methods to implement custom behaviors. `FXFormViewController` is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of FXFormController.
+The formController acts as the tableView's delegate and dataSource, and proxies the `UITableViewDelegate` methods back to the `FXFormViewController` via the `FXFormControllerDelegate` protocol.

-Unlike UITableViewController, FXFormViewController does not implement UITableViewDataSource protocol.
-This is handled entirely by the FXFormController, and it is not recommended that you try to override or intercept any of the datasource methods.
+Unlike `UITableViewController`, `FXFormViewController` does not implement `UITableViewDataSource` protocol.
+This is handled entirely by the `FXFormController`, and it is not recommended that you try to override or intercept any of the datasource methods.

 Displaying a form (advanced)
 ----------------------------

-The FXFormViewController is pretty flexible, but sometimes it's inconvenient to be forced to use a particular base controller class.
+The `FXFormViewController` is pretty flexible, but sometimes it's inconvenient to be forced to use a particular base controller class.
 For example, you may wish to use a common base class for all your view controllers, or display a form inside a view that does not have an associated controller.

-In the former case, you could add an FXFormViewController as a child controller, but in the latter case that wouldn't work.
-To use FXForms without using FXFormViewController, you can use the FXFormController directly.
-To display a form using FXFormController, you just need to set the form and tableView properties, and it will do the rest.
-You can optionally bind the FXFormController's delegate property to be notified of UITableView events.
+In the former case, you could add an `FXFormViewController` as a child controller, but in the latter case that wouldn't work.
+To use FXForms without using `FXFormViewController`, you can use the `FXFormController` directly.
+To display a form using `FXFormController`, you just need to set the form and tableView properties, and it will do the rest.
+You can optionally bind the `FXFormController`'s delegate property to be notified of `UITableView` events.

 Here is example code for a custom form view controller: